-A corporation organized or admitted to do business in Arkansas is granted the exclusive use of a corporate name at the time it is file marked by the Arkansas Secretary of State.
-However, according to Arkansas Code 4-27-406, a corporate filing with the Arkansas Secretary of State does not necessarily give you the right to use your proposed corporate name, corporate name, assumed or fictitious name in this state if the use violates someone else's trade name, trademark, or service mark rights under the trademark laws of the United States, this state, or the common law.
+A business entity organized or admitted to do business in Arkansas is granted the exclusive use of a name at the time it is file marked by the Arkansas Secretary of State.
+However, according to A.C.A. §§ 4-27-401 through 4-27-405 and A.C.A. §§ 4-26-401 through 4-26-406 a corporate filing with the Arkansas Secretary of State does not necessarily give you the right to use your proposed corporate name, assumed or fictitious name in this state if the use violates someone else's trade name, trademark, or service mark rights under the trademark laws of the United States, this state, or the common law.
 Prior to your use of the name, you are encouraged to research the names and marks of other parties used or registered in this state, or registered in the United States Patent and Trademark Office, or consult an attorney to determine the existence of any conflicting rights.

-A. Requirements
+A. Requirements for Corporate Name

-1. The name of every Arkansas corporation must include the word "Corporation," "Incorporated," "Company," or an abbreviation of one of these words.
-The corporate ending may vary due to the section of Arkansas Code under which the entity chooses to file.
-(See Application for Filing Articles of Incorporation, available online at www.sos.arkansas.gov, or by contacting our office.)

-2. No domestic or foreign corporation may take or assume a corporate name identical to the name of any other Arkansas corporation, or of any other foreign corporation authorized to transact business in Arkansas.
+- 1. The name of every Arkansas corporation must include the word "Corporation," "Incorporated," "Company," or an abbreviation of one of these words.
+The corporate ending may vary due to the section of Arkansas Code under which the entity chooses to file (See Application for Filing Articles of Incorporation, available online at www.sos.arkansas.gov/BCS/, or by contacting our office). - 2.
+No domestic or foreign business entity may take or assume an entity name identical to the name of any other Arkansas business entity or of any other foreign business entity authorized to transact business in Arkansas.
 The name must be distinguishable from other names on record.